covjson/cookbook/custom-types.md

 ```

 In the example above, two alternative range encodings are provided, one based on a [DAP 2](http://opendap.org/documentation) endpoint, the other on TIFF images.
-The `uor:dap` and `uor:tiff` fields provide a convenient entry point to the alternative encodings.
-Within those custom fields, the `uor:DAP2NdArray` and `uor:TIFF2DArray` types define the actual range type, of which there may be more than one for a given entry point (similar to the built-in `NdArray` and `TiledNdArray` types).
+The `ex:dap` and `ex:tiff` fields provide a convenient entry point to the alternative encodings.
+Within those custom fields, the `ex:DAP2NdArray` and `ex:TIFF2DArray` types define the actual range type, of which there may be more than one for a given entry point (similar to the built-in `NdArray` and `TiledNdArray` types).

-Instead of the compact URIs `uor:DAP2NdArray` and `uor:TIFF2DArray` we could also have used absolute URIs, like `http://example.com/covjson-DAP2NdArray`.
+Instead of the compact URIs `ex:DAP2NdArray` and `ex:TIFF2DArray` we could also have used absolute URIs, like `http://example.com/covjson-DAP2NdArray`.
 This can make sense if there is no namespace as such and the concept is not part of a set of concepts.
 Publishers should decide for one variant and then stick to it - this makes client development easier.
 In the examples above, compact URIs make more sense though, as there are custom fields which likely would belong to the same namespace.